 Tag Collisions

 This type of collision is the most common type of collision in dense RFID systems [38–41].
-In such systems, we have a single RFID reader and multiple tags as shown in figure 2.4.
+In such systems, we have a single RFID reader and multiple tags as shown in Figure 2.4.
 The main objective is to identify all tags in the reading area in the minimum possible time.
 However, in dense networks, the number of tag collisions increases, which decreases the reading efficiency, and hence increases the reading time.
 Different research groups are currently associated with how efficiently develop an anti-collision protocol for such systems.

 Figure 2.3: Multiple readers interference